-Driving in the snow doesn’t have to be dangerous if you plan your journey well, take all the precautions necessary, and take things slowly.
+To drive in the snow you need to plan your journey well, take all the precautions necessary, and take things slowly.
 Here we look at the best driving in the snow tips and advice to keep you safe on your journey.

 How to drive in snow